vilibert/azure-support-scripts/README.md

-# Azure Support Scripts
+# Azure Linux non-boot recovery

 A collection of scripts which allows auto-recovery of a not-botable Azure image.
 It should cover the following scenarious
 + fstab issues
 + missing initrd image
 + last installed kernel does not boot

-## Morde detailed docu is comming son
+## More detailed docu is comming soon